Top 10 Most Philosophical Animes

 Fullmetal Alchemist: Brotherhood

 Fullmetal Alchemist: Brotherhood is an anime series adapted from the Fullmetal Alchemist manga by Hiromu Arakawa.
-It closely follows the original manga storyline, in contrast to the earlier 2003 adaptation.
-The series is highly acclaimed for its animation, character development, and faithful adaptation... read more
+It closely follows the original manga storyline, unlike the earlier 2003 adaptation, which eventually followed an original plot.
+The series is highly acclaimed for its animation, character... read more

 In short, this is a philosophical line that postulates that "the whole is different from the parts that compose it."
 This means to say that society is more than the sum of several individuals, as it has its own characteristics that only a lot of human beings do not have together.